autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 ### Task:
 - Migrate codebases from one version of Python to another.
 Fix unit tests and edge cases.
-- Migrate from Wavefront to PromQL for reliability and speed purposes (SEVs)
+- Migrate from Wavefront to PromQL for reliability and speed purposes (SEVs).
+Metrics were being delayed and the CTO made the executive decision to fix it.
+The question was, whose responsibility was it?
+Part of it was to be done by volunteers.
 - Deprecate resources that were not used anymore after an acquisition (not even remotely related to my job, team, or org, but its ok)

 ### Action: